anikghosh256/nuxt-mysql-sequelize/README.md

 CRUD application example using Nuxt JS 3, Sequelize, and MySQL.

+## I'm using bootstrap 5 cdn for basic styling
+So you have to remove the bootstrap cdn link from main.css file and add your own css file or install library.

 # Nuxt 3 Minimal Starter

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.